Install & Setup Supervisor

 stderr_logfile_maxbytes=1MB

-stdout_logfile_maxbytes=1MBIn the code above, you have to replace the following with the right values on your server: PATH_TO_YOUR_BACKEND replace with the directory path of where you backend files is location, usually its something like home/USERNAME/public_html
+**PATH\_TO\_*****YOUR\_BACKEND** replace with the directory path of where you backend files is location, usually its something like **home/USERNAME/public\_*****html**

 **user=forge**, change it to the user you are logged in in your terminal, usually is root user, so you can set: **user=root**